quic/efficient-transformers/examples/cpp_execution/README.md

 # Text Generation using CPP Inference

 ## Overview
 This example demonstrates how to execute a model on AI 100 using Efficient Transformers and C++ APIs.
 The Efficient Transformers library is utilized for transforming and compiling the model, while the QPC is executed using C++ APIs.
-It is tested on x86 platform.
+It is tested on both x86 and ARM platform.

 ## Prerequisite
 1. PyBind11